-It is important to point out that, in both cases, candidates are asked to write a summary; that is, a reworking of the contents of the text that serves as a basis, using their own unique and original model of expression.
-It does not involve doing a literal translation of the original text or the paragraphs that condense the information therein.
+It is important to point out that, in both cases, candidates are asked to write a summary; that is, a reworking of the contents of the text that serves as a basis, using their own unique and original form of expression.
+It does not involve doing a literal translation of the original text or creating paragraphs that condense the original information.

 MODALITIES AND DATES OF THE EXAM

 The exam may be taken either in person or online.
 In-person and online exams will be held on the same days, generally scheduled for the beginning and end of May and the beginning of June and July.
-The exact dates for 2019-20 are May 28th and June 27th, 2018 (16:00 hrs CET).
-Pre-registered students will receive an email requesting information about the form in which they prefer to take the exam.
+The exact dates for 2021-22 are Tuesday 15th March, Tuesday 27th April, Tuesday 25th May, Monday 28th June (MATEM); Monday 12th July and Thursday 2nd September, the exams will take place at 4pm CET (Spanish peninsular time) Pre-registered students will receive an email asking for their preferred date and exam format.
 Students who cannot take the exam on any of these dates must notify the administration at firstname.lastname@example.org.

 Students who choose the online option may be called to an additional interview that will be conducted via videoconference to confirm their identity and their effective mastery of the languages chosen to do the master’s.

-To pass the exam, it will be necessary to demonstrate a sufficient level of language mastery in each of the two exercises comprising it.
-In the evaluation of both parts, the following four parameters will be taken into account.
-First, the degree of adaptation to the required register of the text will be considered: a text written to educational standard, with a medium level of formality.
+To pass the exam, it is necessary to demonstrate a sufficient knowledge of each language in each of the two exercises of the exam.
+In the grading of both parts, the following four parameters will be taken into account.
+First, the amount of adapting needed to fit the required register of the text will be considered: a text written to educational standard, with a medium level of formality.
 Excessive use of colloquialisms, expressions, structures, and shifts extraneous to the proper register of the narrative text, will be assessed negatively.
-Second, comprehension level of the original text will be evaluated, along with the ability to express it in summary.
-Third, the degree of accuracy in the textual structure of the summary will be taken into account, specifically as regards textual coherence and cohesion (order of information, textual organization, use of textual links and connectors, etc.) Lastly, the level of formal precision of the text will be evaluated from a lexical and grammatical standpoint.
+Second, the comprehension level of the original text will be evaluated, along with the ability to express it in summary.
+Third, the degree of accuracy in the textual structure of the summary will be taken into account, specifically with regards textual coherence and cohesion (order of information, textual organization, use of textual links and connectors, etc.) Lastly, the level of formal precision of the text will be evaluated from a lexical and grammatical standpoint.

 Entrance exams from previous years:

-- Text to be summarized in a foreign language: ES
+- Text to be summarized in a foreign language: ES1, ES2

 *Please, note that even if the information in this website is available in English, courses are taught in Spanish.